-Experience the attractive and intricate network of alleys and lanes in the heart of old Hampstead and discover how the village developed from a fashionable spa in the 18th century to a thriving village with social amenities in the 19th century.
+Experience the attractive and intricate network of alleys and lanes hidden behind the main roads of old Hampstead and discover how the village developed from a fashionable spa in the 18th century to a thriving village with thriving amenities in the 19th century.

-Picture: Holly Mount and view to the Holly Bush pub, Hampstead
+Picture: Holly Mount and view of the Holly Bush pub, Hampstead

 Discover the revolutionary Modernist homes and idealistic architecture built in Hampstead in the 1930s, such as The Sun House by Maxwell Fry and 66 Frognal by Connell Ward and Lucus that caused quite a controversy with the neighbours.
 Much of the architecture echoes design trends in Europe of the time with some architects also incorporating elements of eighteenth-century architectural design.
 This walk will finish at the iconic and idealistic Isokon flats in Belsize Park, passing some more recent examples of Modernism, as well as striking non-modernist Hampstead buildings.